definedclarity/carl/doc/modulespec.rst

     If the module has defined itself as having plugins with callbacks, then this class will be instantiated and called on for any use of that plugin in Smarty templates.
-This class should extend \carl\core\PluginHandler and live in the module's base namespace.
+This class should extend \carl\core\PluginHandler and live in the module's base namespace (as defined in the module.info.yml file).

     See doc/PluginHandler.php.txt for an example PluginHandler.